statnett/cimsparql/README.md

 # CIMSPARQL Query CIM data using sparql

-This Python package provides functionality for reading cim data from tripple stores such as GraphDB, BlazeGraph or Rdf4j into Python memory as pandas dataframes.
+This Python package provides functionality for reading cim data from triple stores such as GraphDB, BlazeGraph or Rdf4j into Python memory as pandas dataframes.

-The package provides a set of predefined functions/queries to load CIM data such as generator, demand or branch data, though the user can easiliy define their own queries.
+The package provides a set of predefined functions/queries to load CIM data such as generator, demand or branch data, though the user can easily define their own queries.

 ## Usage